h0lmes/mockservice/README.md

     ${var_name}
     ${var_name:default_value}

-Mock templateEngine makes available variables from the following sources:
+Service makes available variables from the following sources:

-1. Path variables.
-Example of mapping: `api/v1/account/{id}`.
+1. Path variables (example `api/v1/account/{id}`).
-2. Request parameters.
-Example of request: `api/v1/account?id=1`.
+2. Request parameters (example `api/v1/account?id=1`).
-3. Request body if it contains JSON.
+3. Request payload (if it is in JSON).
-All fields of the JSON would be collected and made available as variables.
+All fields of the JSON would be collected and made available as variables (preserving hierarchy, see example below).
-Hierarchy is being preserved (see example below).
 4. `Mock-Variable` header (see section below).

-Example of request body:
+Example of request payload:

     {
         "key1": "value 1",